zowe/zowe-explorer-vscode/README.md

 ### Upload new member

+You can upload a data set member enabling you to transfer data between the host and the workstation

 1. Click the Data Set member that you want to download.

     **Note:** To view the members of a Data Set, click the Data Set to expand the tree.